Which Type of Safari Best Suits Your Needs

 There are two main safari regions in Africa:

-• East Africa: Kenya and Tanzania, including Zanzibar, and Uganda
+• East Africa: Kenya, Tanzania and Uganda

-• Southern Africa: South Africa, Botswana, Namibia, Zambia, Zimbabwe, Mozambique and Malawi
+• Southern Africa: South Africa, Botswana, Namibia, Zambia, Zimbabwe, Mozambique and Malawi.

 Each of these regions, and each country, has something unique to offer – whether you travel independently, or in an organised group.